matbryan52/microscopy-images-qem/slides.md

 * Geometric Phase Analysis (GPA) extracts lattice strain from analysis of the phase of peaks in the FFT of a high-resolution image.

 ---

+## Image interpolation

+A discrete image can be *interpolated* into a continuous coordinate system so that it can be *re-sampled* at new coordinates.

+* Interpolation does not add additional information, but can reconstruct a higher-fidelity version of the image if we have a good model of the true signal.
+* Interpolating schemes can be very basic (e.g. bi-linear between adjacent pixels) or very flexible (polynomial splines) and take into account a wider region when interpolating locally.
+* Interpolation is one method to acheive *sub-pixel* resolution in measurements, for example finding the position of intensity peaks in an image.

+---

+## Inerpolated line profile

+<iframe src="http://localhost:9091/interpolation-sampling" width="1150" height="650" frameBorder="0"></iframe>

+---
 <!-- <style scoped>h2 { position: absolute; top: 10%; }</style> -->
 ## Aliasing